A Black Hole Star at Cosmic Noon: Extreme Balmer break, photospheric continuum, and broad absorption by thick winds in a Little Red Dot at z=1.7: Properties of

 \subsection{\Halpha{} and \Hbeta{} emission lines}

 The \Halpha{} profile appears as a complex combination of a broad line with strong absorption close to the systemic redshift.
 We fit the \Halpha{} emission line with a similar model as the one used in~\citet{torralba2025} and \citet{Matthee2026}.
 The \Halpha{} model consists of two Gaussian emission components (with narrow and intermediate line width), and a broad symmetric exponential convolved with the intermediate profile and parametrized as in~\citet{deugenio20252}.
-The absorption is implemented as an opacity law defined as $e^{-\tau(\lambda)}$, where $\tau(\lambda)$ also follows a Gaussian velocity distribution \citep{deugenio20251, deugenio20252, torralba2025}.
+The absorption is implemented as an opacity law defined as $e^{-\tau(\lambda)}$, where $\tau(\lambda)$ also follows a single Gaussian velocity distribution \citep{deugenio20251, deugenio20252, torralba2025}.
+For simplicity, we assume a covering factor of $C_{\rm f}=1$ for the absorbing gas.
 In previous works, the width of the narrow component is tied to that of \oiii{}, assuming both components come from the same region, often interpreted as the interstellar medium (ISM) of the host galaxy.
 In this case, we have no information about \oiii{} due to this doublet falling in a wavelength range heavily affected by strong telluric absorption.
 We fit the \Halpha{} line after masking relevant sky lines lines and strong telluric absorption bands.
 The fitted \Halpha{} parameters are listed in Table~\ref{tab:properties} and the best-fit model is shown in Fig.~\ref{fig:halpha_fit_full}.
 The absorption feature is notably strong, with an equivalent width of $\rm EW_{\rm abs} = -148 \pm 12$~\AA{} with respect to the fitted continuum and $12.2\pm 0.2$~\AA{} if including the broad emission component.
 The absorption corresponds to a Balmer optical depth at the line center of $\tau_0 = 9.6^{+1.6}_{-1.1}$, reaching roughly the continuum level.
+The FWHM of the single Gaussian fitted to the absorber is $283\pm 8$~\unit{km.s^{-1}}, and is offset from the systemic redshift by $-94\pm 4$~\unit{km.s^{-1}}.
+We note that this parametrization is somewhat arbitrary, and we discuss in detail the absorber properties in Sect.~\ref{sec:abs}.